BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdAutoUpdate.md

 <br />

 - there are other files in the .zip file which are essential for running **MMP**
-- however, _Auto Update_ will not overwrite your existing copies of these files so as not to potentially break your **MMP** installation by overwriting files which you have previously determined are more suitable for your particular Windows setup
+- however, _Auto Update_ will not overwrite your existing copies of these files so as not to potentially break your **MMP** installation by overwriting files which you may have previously determined are more suitable for your particular Windows setup
 - you should unpack these other files yourself if you decide to upgrade them
 - when you do, you are advised to make backup copies of your existing files in case you decide to revert to them
 <br />